 Bintan Ferry Terminal Lounge

 Bintan Executive Lounge is located next to the main terminal building, exclusively for Emerald Class passengers.
-I like that you do not have to queue for immigration at Bintan, the staff will stamped your passport at the comfort of your seat.
+I like that you do not have to queue for immigration at Bintan; the staff will stamp your passport at the comfort of your seat.

 In a Nutshell

 Banyan Tree Bintan is truly a sanctuary getaway for family and couples.
-The villa is a bit outdated (the last refurbishment was in 2013) but you can expect impeccable service.
-Bintan is a holiday island, so do expect to spend exorbitant price on dining, activities and transport.
+The villa is a bit outdated (the last refurbishment was in 2013), but you can expect impeccable service.
+Bintan is a holiday island, so expect to spend exorbitant price on dining, activities and transport.

 - Spacious sea-facing villas